-Being able to buy clothes or other fashion items online and across borders is of great benefit to consumers in the majority of cases, but unfortunately there are situations where it hasn’t turned out so good and they have been the victim of a dodgy fashion website.
+Being able to buy fashion online and across borders is of great benefit to consumers in the majority of cases, but unfortunately there are situations where it hasn’t turned out so good and they have been the victim of a dodgy fashion website.

-ECC Ireland receives reports, on an almost weekly basis, about certain online fashion traders who rip off consumers by sending clothes/shoes that are either of inferior quality, the wrong colour/size or product altogether, and even with stains or holes in them (yes, you read correctly!).
+ECC Ireland receives reports, on an almost weekly basis, about certain online fashion traders who rip off consumers by sending clothes/shoes that are either of inferior quality, the wrong colour/size or product altogether.
 Not only this, but when consumers try to complain they often find out that the trader is not actually based in the EU/EEA but further afield like China, then struggle to get a response or adequate refund or replacement.
 Some have even returned the offending item, at their own expense, never to hear from the trader again, and obviously lost the money too.

 There is another problem that we’ve noticed.
 Even when there are bad reviews on handy resources such as Trustpilot or negative ratings on Scamadviser that’s not to say that suddenly the fraudsters’ dodgy dealings are scuppered.
-Au contraire mon ami!
 Some of these traders get around this little hiccup by just changing their names – they sometimes don’t even bother changing the look of the site, just the domain name and anywhere the company name is mentioned.
-That’s it!
-They go on to scam even more consumers.
-There are quite a few of these Lazurus-like traders out there.

 Some of these reincarnations are not even that clever.
 The new not-so-genious domain name may not even have anything whatsoever to do with clothes or shoes, for example the domain name may contain something like landscaping and yet on the site it sells shoes.
 This should be an alarm bell but alas, consumers have bought products from these types of websites but inevitably end up paying the price.
 How does this happen?
 Well, a domain name from another business may become available and so the dodgy trader can buy them quite cheaply and use it to trade online for a short time, but time enough to scam a few people before the site disappears and the trader scarpers off again, to probably set up yet another website, and so, it goes on and on.

-Social media is just harmless fun isn’t it?
-What’s wrong with just scrolling and clicking things without thinking twice?
-Well, a lot actually!
-Not only are consumers buying more and more online from official websites but they are also responding to advertising, clicking the link or pop-ups and following through on that purchase via social media.
+Many consumers are buying more and more online by responding to adverts, clicking on pop-ups and following through on that purchase via social media.
 Most of this is fine as social media is by now a well-established marketing tool used by countless online retailers all over the world.
-However, just like anything else, there are the few bad seeds who will try to use this medium to con you so beware.
+However, just like anything else, there are the few bad seeds who will try to use this medium to con you.

-ECC Ireland and the rest of the ECC-Network has received numerous reports from consumers who have been blindsided by dodgy social media pop-ups and other similar advertising.
-While the majority of these complaints have involved beauty products others have been in relation to health-related items and even credit cards.
+ECC Ireland has received numerous reports from consumers who have been blindsided by dodgy social media pop-ups and other similar advertising.

-The modus operandi is that consumers are attracted by this shiny enticing pop-up ad, which maybe promotes a ‘special offer’ or ‘free trial’ or it’s something that you can only get from these guys, and maybe for a limited time.
+The modus operandi is that consumers are attracted by this shiny enticing pop-up ad, which maybe promotes a ‘special offer’ or ‘free trial’ for a limited time.
 The consumer is interested, clicks to find out more, might enter details such as a name, email, and address but then doesn’t continue on with the purchase and has not entered into a contract.
 However, some time later unsolicited goods may arrive on the doorstep along with a demand for payment and often a threat of debt collectors if this is not paid.
 Some consumers have not even provided the trader with a postal address, only an email, and then they receive an email with an invoice claiming that a contract had been entered into and that payment needs to be made.
-Not very nice at all for these consumers who understandably are worried by this thinking that they have to pay.
-The answer is, you do not have to pay for or return a package that you have not ordered.
+You do not have to pay for or return a package that you have not ordered.

 3. Romance scams that will be break your heart and empty your wallet

-Unfortunately, from time-to-time ECC Ireland is contacted by consumers who have been caught out by so-called romance scams.
+From time to time ECC Ireland is contacted by consumers who have been caught out by romance scams.
 This is one of the worst kinds of scams as it results in the victim being not only financially at a loss but also feeling heartbroken and betrayed.
-You may think, ‘But, how can this happen?’.
-Well, it happens quite a lot, but it is under-reported mainly because people feel embarrassed and maybe don’t know where to go with their complaint.
+It is also under-reported, mainly because people feel embarrassed and maybe don’t know where to go with their complaint.

 These scammers pray on the vulnerable and the lonely, take what they can get, before their true intentions have been revealed and the victim, or perhaps a friend/family member, raises the alarm.

 There are also the mysterious cases of the elusive accommodation owners, disappearing rental properties, and your vanishing money.
-These scams usually start out normal enough with the consumer searching for a property to rent, either to live in or just for a holiday.
+These scams usually start out with the consumer searching for a property to rent for a holiday.
 They may do their research on a well-known legitimate accommodation website but when it comes to sealing the deal with the property owner they are encouraged to go off the platform, where there is a secure payment system, and deal with the owner directly.
-This often leads to the owner telling the consumer that the payment needs to be made by bank transfer (which is not a secure method of payment).
+This often leads to the owner telling the consumer that the payment needs to be made by bank transfer.
 The consumer may then turn up to the property only to find out that they have not been dealing with the real owner but an imposter and therefore have no booking.
 There have been cases where the consumer has found online what looks like a beautiful villa to rent, pay the money, only to find out that the property doesn’t even exist.

 5. Refurbished phones causing trouble

-There is a big market out there now for refurbished phones, especially if consumers can get their hands on a cheaper iPhone as a brand new one could set you back quite a bit.
-While refurbished phones are available directly through manufacturers and perfectly legitimate new and second-hand phone sellers/marketplaces, ECC Ireland has received a concerning number of reports from consumers who have bought refurbished phones from some dodgy online traders only to encounter significant problems with their purchases later.
+There is a big market out there now for cheaper, refurbished phones.
+These are available directly through manufacturers and perfectly legitimate new and second-hand phone sellers/marketplaces, but ECC Ireland has received reports from consumers who have bought refurbished phones from dodgy online traders only to encounter significant problems with their purchases later.

 - Other research resources to find out about the trustworthiness of a website and information about scams include: The Wayback Machine, Scamadviser, Trustpilot, gov, Action Fraud UK and the scams section on the Competition and Consumer Protection Commission’s website.

 - Know what you’re signing up for.
-As previously stated in scam number 2 (above) there are a lot of online purchases that may involve a ‘free trial’ or special offer.
+A lot of online purchases that may involve a ‘free trial’ or special offer.
 Make sure you read the terms and conditions fully to find out what this free or special offer entails – when do you start to pay, is there an automatic renewal/rolling contract, how do you cancel?

-- Always use a secure method of payment such as a debit/credit card just in case things go wrong.
-Never ever do a money transfer as once it’s gone, it’s gone.
-By using your card, you at least have the option to go to your bank/credit card provider to see if you can avail of chargeback and/or cancel an unauthorised payment.
+- Always use a debit/credit card in case things go wrong.
+Never do a money transfer as once it’s gone, it’s gone.
+By using your card, you have the option to go to your bank/credit card provider to see if you can avail of chargeback and/or cancel an unauthorised payment.
 Other payment methods such as PayPal are also secure to use as they have protections in place.

-- What to do when you’ve been scammed: If you, or someone you know, has been the victim of a scam then it is treated as a criminal matter and therefore these cases should be reported to the Garda National Economic Crime Bureau by phoning 01-6663776.
+- What to do when you’ve been scammed: If you, or someone you know, has been the victim of a scam then it is treated as a criminal matter and therefore these cases should be reported to the Garda National Economic Crime Bureau.

 Return to top